fdschmidt93/trident/docs/source/hydra.rst

       # the default dataloader is source into the dataloader key of the dataspec
       # i.e. ./configs/dataspec/dataloader.yaml will be sourced in the `dataloader` key of the config
       - dataloader: default
+      # _self_ allows you to control the resolution order of the config itself
+      # _self_ is not required and appended to the end of the defaults list by default
+      - _self_

     dataset:
       # most datasets use the Huggingface